 The airport is open 24 hours.

-Taxis are readily available for hire in the ground transportation area of the airport.
+Taxis are readily available for hire in the ground transportation area.
 There are no meters, so negotiate a fare with the driver before starting your journey.
 “Matatus” (shared-ride minibus taxis) offer a lower cost alternative to private taxis.
 Always confirm your destination with the driver before getting in, and watch out for pickpockets.